Saturn Award for Best Music

 The Saturn Award for Best Music is one of the annual awards given by the Academy of Science Fiction, Fantasy and Horror Films.
 The Saturn Awards, which are the oldest film-specialized awards to reward science fiction, fantasy, and horror achievements (the Hugo Award for Best Dramatic Presentation is the oldest award for science fiction and fantasy films), included the category for the first time as a juried award at the 2nd Saturn Awards in 1975, but was later given out competitively beginning with the 6th Saturn Awards in 1979 onward.

-John Williams holds the record for the most nominations and wins with twenty and nine, respectively, including a juried double win in 1978.
+John Williams holds the record for most wins and nominations in this category, with 10 wins out of 23 nominations.